-The trial team of Daniel Haws, J.P.
-Gatto, Cody Bauer, and Chris Iijima has received a defense verdict in a hotly contested and hard-fought 7-week trial in Maricopa County, Arizona.
+The trial team of Daniel Haws, Cody Bauer, and Chris Iijima has received a defense verdict in a hotly contested and hard-fought 7-week trial in Maricopa County, Arizona.
 The case concerned a tragic plane crash that killed the pilot and caused injuries–some severe–to the four passengers.
 Despite the length of the trial, the 12-person jury deliberated just over four hours before issuing a unanimous decision in favor of our client.

 In May 2013, a single-engine aircraft crashed en route from Puerto Vallarta, Mexico, to Guadalajara.
 All parties agreed that the engine, which was designed and manufactured by our client, lost power in flight.

 The plaintiffs filed suit in May 2015, and over the course of more than 4 years of litigation, settled on a multi-pronged theory of their case:

 - the engine failure was due to a defect in the design of the engine; or